Huayi Brothers

-Huayi Brothers Media Corp. (华谊兄弟传媒股份有限公司 (Huáyì Xiōngdì Chuánméi Gǔfèn Yǒuxiàn Gōngsī)) is a Chinese multinational entertainment company that owns a film studio, a television production company, a talent agency, a record label, and a movie theater chain founded in Beijing, Shanghai, Hong Kong, Macau, & Taipei by Dennis Wang Zhongjun and James Wang Zhonglei in 1994.
+Huayi Brothers Media Corp. (华谊兄弟传媒股份有限公司 (Huáyì Xiōngdì Chuánméi Gǔfèn Yǒuxiàn Gōngsī)) is a Chinese multinational entertainment company that owns a film studio, a television production company, a talent agency, a record label, entertainment theme parks, and a movie theater chain founded in Beijing, Shanghai, Hong Kong, Macau, and Taipei by Dennis Wang Zhongjun and James Wang Zhonglei in 1994.
 The company made world news on October 30, 2009, when the Shenzhen Stock Exchange ChiNext Board was halted, after HBMC's stock price reached 122.74 percent above its IPO price, to open at 63.66 yuan per share.
 Patrick Frater of Variety called it "China’s largest private sector film conglomerate".
 In 2014, the company was the seventh-largest film distributor in China, with 2.26% of the market.

 History

 The company was founded in 1994 as a film production company.
 It underwent a comprehensive expansion into the media industry through investing and now produces movies, TV shows, & music and operates a film studio, TV production company, a talent agency, a record label, and movie theaters.

 In February 2011, Huayi Brothers revealed their plans to create the largest TV and film studio complex in East Asia.
 Also, they announced that they aim to earn 10 billion yuan in the box office by 2016.
 As of April 2015, the company was worth US$7.9 billion.